-Students are expected to participate in the online lab sessions.
+Students are expected to participate in the online and in-person lab sessions.
 Missing a laboratory session without a reasonable excuse (e.g. medical or family emergency) may result in a 2% deduction in your final course grade.
 Please be on time for laboratory sessions.
 Multiple late attendances will result in additional lost course points.